A-Team Advice for “Young” Leaders

 by Rob Marchalonis.

 Regardless of your age, have you recently accepted a new leadership role?
 Perhaps you’ve done well in a job and were moved into a different position with more responsibility.
 Did someone think highly of you and now believes you can lead others?
 Maybe your start-up has grown or a sudden change left you as the logical person to take on a bigger assignment.
 No matter how you got there, the expectation for you to perform, get results, and behave in a certain way has likely risen.
-You will most certainly feel a mix of emotions that include excitement, eagerness, and pride as well as anxiety, uncertainty, and fear.
+You will most certainly feel a mix of emotions that include excitement, eagerness, and pride… as well as anxiety, uncertainty, and fear.
 Congratulations new “young” leader!

 - Avoid Sarcasm.
 Sharp tongued remarks are used by some to appear clever, funny, or as an attempt to fit-in with a group.
 When these remarks draw attention and laughter (or worse) at the expense of another person, they almost always have the very opposite effect.
 Sarcasm most often hurts feelings, hurts relationships, and hurts others.
-Anyone who is smart and quick enough to be sarcastic, can easily shift this bad habit to being more situationally aware, sensitive, and supportive of others.
+Anyone who is smart and quick enough to be sarcastic, can easily shift this habit to being more situationally aware, sensitive, and supportive of others.
 Replace sarcasm with uplifting and encouraging remarks, and watch your relational equity rise.

 - Stay Grounded.
 Great leaders find deliberate ways to stay humble and grateful.
 Faith, family, and friendships often serve this purpose, yet too often busy leaders don’t make enough time to connect relationally with God and church, direct and extended family, or old and new friends.
 By investing early and often with these relational groups, strong leaders stay balanced, in touch with others and their real-world issues, and have a support network in place for times when it will inevitably be needed.